Stability conditions in geometric invariant theory: Appendix, by Andr es Ib a nez N u nez

 \section{Appendix, by Andr\'es Ib\'a\~nez N\'u\~nez}

 In this appendix we explain how the notion of a central charge on an algebraic stack $\cX$ can be formulated using the formalism of graded points on $\cX$, in the spirit of Halpern-Leistner's definition of numerical invariant \cite{DHL}.
+In the present section we will call these \emph{complex linear forms} on $\X$, to make the statements of our results (especially the equivalence with the Definition \ref{definition: central charge stack equivariant main body}) transparent.

 We denote $\Gbb_m=\Spec \C[t,t^{-1}]$ the multiplicative group scheme over $\C$, whose $\C$-points are $\Gbb_m(\C)=\C^*$.
 A crucial role will be played by the classifying stack $B\Gbb_m$ of $\Gbb_m$.
 While $B\Gbb_m$ is determined by the fact that, for any algebraic stack $\cX$ over $\C$, the groupoid $\Hom(\cX,B\Gbb_m)$ of maps $\cX \to B\Gbb_m$ is equivalent to that of line bundles on $\cX$, here we will rather be interested in maps \emph{from} $B\Gbb_m$ into other algebraic stacks.